Why Hire Metcalf Falls, Criminal Defense Attorneys, P.A.

 Florida Theft Offenses We Handle

-At Brett Metcalf, Criminal Defense Attorney, P.A., we offer an aggressive defense against all Tampa-area theft charges.
+At Metcalf Falls, Criminal Defense Attorneys, P.A., we offer an aggressive defense against all Tampa-area theft charges.
 Below are some of the most common.

 Under Florida Statute 812.014, you can be charged with stealing if you knowingly obtain or use another person’s property with the intent to deprive the owner it.
 There are levels of theft in Florida: grand theft in the first degree, grand theft in the second degree, grand theft in the third degree, petit theft in the first degree, and petit theft in the second degree.
 Grand theft offenses are felonies, while petty theft offenses are misdemeanors.